 Hotels in Dunfermline

 Close to Dunfermline Golf Course and located in private woodlands, Kevil House Hotel offers modernly decorated rooms, a spa and an award-winning restaurant.

 Of course, you have unless you’ve been hiding under a rock for the past three years.

-The tiny village itself is very well maintained with cute painted doors and colourful flowers.
+The tiny village is well maintained with cute painted doors and colourful flowers.

 There is one property in the tiny village of Culross called Sandhaven.